Quick access to cM-generated Curriculum Vitae:

 [ Publications (P) ]

-Grigori Fursin is a computer scientist, manager and software/hardware engineer with an interdisciplinary background in physics, electronics, computer engineering, and machine learning, and with more than 20 years of research and development experience.
+Grigori Fursin is a computer scientist, engineer and manager with an interdisciplinary background in computer engineering, electronics, physics, mathematics, and machine learning, and with more than 20 years of research and development experience.
 He is always interested to lead highly challenging, innovative and interdisciplinary research projects particularly related to a development of faster, smaller, cheaper, more power efficient and reliable self-tuning computer systems; collaborative discovery, systematization, sharing and reuse of knowledge; machine learning; big data analytics; artificial brain and collective intelligence.

 In 1993, at the age of 16, Grigori joined his first official R&D project as a Research Assistant designing and optimizing semiconductor neural network accelerators for a possible brain-inspired supercomputer computer [M9, M8].
 After tedious attempts to optimize and parallelize his neural network modeling software for several supercomputers, Grigori decided to switch to computer engineering to automate and systematize this process using his interdisciplinary knowledge.
 Eventually, Grigori was one of the first researchers to radically change ad-hoc, error prone, time consuming and costly process of designing, benchmarking and optimizing the next generation of computer systems across all software and hardware layers into a unified big data problem [P1,

 Besides publishing in major conferences and journals including PLDI, MICRO, CGO, TACO, IJPP, CASES and HiPEAC, Grigori spends considerable effort to release all his code and data including tools, benchmarks, data sets and predictive models along with his articles at cTuning.org and c-mind.org/repo to ensure reproducibility.
 As a side effect, this approach initiated a new open publication model in computer engineering where experimental results and all research artifacts are continuously shared along with articles to be validated and improved by the community [P2, E1,E2,P2, M1,E9,P5].